 Form N325 is used for this and the warrant number is provided by the court.
 You then return a form to tell the court the date of the eviction to ensure the process is legal.

-You can also get a ‘writ of possession’ to transfer the warrant to the High Court which allows a High Court enforcement officer to evict your tenants.
+You can also get a ‘writ of possession’ to transfer the warrant to the High Court which allows a High Court enforcement officer to enact the eviction.

 What if your legal notice is ignored?